Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 #### Roles

-The `AsA_Client` role can be replaces with the followin configuration:
+The `AsA_Client` role can be replaces with the following configuration:

 snippet: 7to8AsAClient